Parents are often scared of flying with a baby and would rather stop traveling altogether.

 As tempting as saving money by keeping your baby on your lap during the flight may be, you do NOT want to do this.
 Even though children under 2 years of age can often travel for free, buying an extra ticket for them will allow you to bring a car seat for them: they would be less likely to suffer from any injury in the event of turbulence for instance.

-Check whether your infant is entitled to his/her own allowance
+Check if your infant is entitled to his/her own baggage

 Although many major airlines will allow you to have both a carry-on luggage for you and a bag for diapers and baby essentials, some low cost air carriers will not.
 You would want to make sure what the airline’s rules are before arriving at the check-in desk with too many bags.

 Your baby may not be able to speak yet, but this doesn’t mean you cannot apologize on their behalf.
-Remember, your indifference as a parent may be more unpleasant to other passengers than the baby's crying.
+I'm not saying that you should apologize: it's normal for babies to cry and any passenger who doesn't understand it doesn't deserve an apology.
+Just remember, your indifference as a parent may be more unpleasant to other passengers than the baby's crying.

 Although most major airlines are supposed to have some supplies of baby milk and diapers, you should make sure to pack some extras.
 Note that baby supplies are exempt from the 100ml rule, but you need to make sure to put them into a baby bottle, not a classic one.

-Now you have no excuses to keep travelling, even with your baby.
+Now you have no excuses to keep traveling, even with your baby.

 Stay tuned for more travel hacks!